 Church leader training

-The concept of Church Leader in Training (also referred to as Minister or Pastor in Training) is a post-apprenticeship training role, where an individual trains for three or four years in a local church, alongside rigorous theological study, for example, at Edinburgh Theological Seminary, Crosslands, or the Pastors’ Training Course.
+Church Leader Training (also referred to as Minister or Pastor in Training) is where an individual trains for three or four years in a local church, alongside rigorous theological study, for example, at Edinburgh Theological Seminary, Crosslands Training, or the Cornhill Pastors’ Training Course.
 During core study time, the individual takes a step back from church work to allow them to concentrate on their studies.
 This is important.
 Early in the academic terms, and particularly outside term-time, the local church takes more of the responsibility for focused work experience and training to complement the academic study.
-Over the four years, a Church Leader in Training will preach about 70 sermons (pastoral preaching to a congregation they know), take on significant ministry leadership, and work closely with the church leader and elders.
-The key to an effective Church Leader in Training programme is partnership – between the individual and the church leader / elders and between the local church and the seminary.
-Church Leaders in Training are typically employed part-time in their training churches.
+Over the four years, the Church leader in training will preach regularly, take on significant ministry leadership, and work closely with the church leader and elders.
+The key to an effective Church Leader Training programme is partnership – between the individual and the church leader / elders and between the local church and the seminary.
+They are typically employed part-time in their training churches.
 There is scope in the model for individuals to spend time in other churches to broaden their experience and to satisfy candidacy requirements.

 Women in Ministry training